Off-Narrative-Labs/Tuxedo/README.md

 ## Testing and Code Quality

 Tuxedo strives for excellent code quality which is enforced through unit tests, and [clippy linting](https://doc.rust-lang.org/stable/clippy/).
-Both of these are enforced in the CI and you are free to inspect.
+Both of these are enforced in the CI, which you are free to inspect.
 You may also run them locally.

 ```sh
 # Run unit tests on all aspects of the project